Sign up for a free evaluation account

 Plug & Play

-Connects to any TV via HDMI
+Connect to any TV or display via HDMI – no special cables or adapters

 WiFi or Hardwired